shrilaxmihegde/Product_Sales_Analysis/README.md

 ###### Dashboard is available [here](https://public.tableau.com/app/profile/shrilaxmi.hegde4270/viz/Sales_project_draft-2/ProductSalesAnalysis?publish=yes)

 ## Summary :

-A good product sales analysis can help company / business :
+A good product sales analysis can help company / business?
+How they can improve?
  1. Presents long term data you can refer back to.
  2. Offer deeper understanding about your customer
  3. Make sense of help market trends and  data